 Price and Availability

-In the US, the Asus VX279Q is now available, you can order one from B&H Photo video here for $210 USD.
-It was originally listed for $299, so that’s a pretty good deal already.
+In the US, the Asus VX279Q is now available with an SRP of $299.
 Remember the price is at the time I posted this review.
 You might stumble into this review a few weeks or months from now (or even a year or so), and by that time I’m sure prices have already change.
 Check out the link for updated pricing and availability.

 Asus VX279 Review: Conclusion